 2. Purchase and Install Carbon Monoxide Detectors

-Installing a battery-operated carbon monoxide detector is the best way to protect your family from potential problems.
+Installing a battery-operated carbon monoxide detector is the best way to prevent carbon monoxide poisoning.
 Similar to a smoke detector, these detectors are designed to measure the levels of CO in your home and alert you if they are too high.
 Where should you install a CO detector?
-The best option is to install a CO detector in every major area of your home — kitchen, living room and bedrooms.
+The best option is to install a CO detector in every major area of your home — your kitchen, living room, and bedrooms.
 It’s especially important to install CO detectors close to any of the appliances you identified as fuel burning.

 While installing several CO detectors is ideal, we realize your budget may not allow for you to purchase and install that many all at one time.
-If you do need to spread them out, start by installing one near the bedrooms in your home.
-That way, your family will hear the alarm if it goes off and have time to remove your family from the house.
+If you need to spread them out, start by installing one near the bedrooms in your home.
+That way, your family will hear the alarm if it goes off and have time to leave the house.
 If you’re able, add additional detectors in the other major areas listed above.

 Once you’ve installed carbon monoxide detectors, it’s essential to maintain them.
 If they aren’t working, they can’t protect you and your family.
 A good rule of thumb is to replace the batteries in your CO detectors during daylight savings changes in March and November.
 By having this regular reminder, you don’t have to rely on your memory or a to-do list to keep these in proper working order.

 Carbon monoxide detectors are long-lasting, but they don’t last forever.
 Just as it is important to install them in your home, you also need to know when to replace carbon monoxide detectors.

 Related Article: How Often to Replace Your Carbon Monoxide Detector